This section contains vintage newspaper articles as well as building floor plans,

 most prominent architects of the time.
 The Asylum was designed around a detached

-that housed the less extreme cases of insane individuals; six buildings - two infirm
+cottages that housed the less extreme cases, while six buildings - two infirm wards,

-wards, two hospitals, and two strong wards - housed those considered more critically
+two hospitals, and two strong wards - housed those considered more critically insane.

 The Toledo Asylum for the Insane opened in January of 1888.
 The first superintendent,